Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 For more information, visit the Legal Services of North Dakota Landlord-Tenant Law in North Dakota website.

 The West Fargo Police Department employs a Community Services Officers who assists with animal control in West Fargo.
-If your pet goes missing, please call the West Fargo Police Department (701-433-5500) if you can't find your pet.
-You may also check our the West Fargo Police Department Facebook page, where lost pets are posted.
+If your pet goes missing, please call the West Fargo Police Department (701-433-5500) if you can’t find your pet.
+Found pets in West Fargo are also posted through Nextdoor, join your neighborhood today.

 Yes, this is a very common issue and you are not alone.
 If you believe your child is being unruly, you do have an option of contacting the West Fargo Police Department and having an officer come to your house and survey the situation.